-Division also offers the Legal Assistance Program Certificate.
-Further information may be obtained from the Social Sciences Division.
+In addition to the above existing degree-granting programs, Social Sciences also offers the Legal Assistance Program Certificate.
+Further information may be obtained from the Division.

 While the social sciences are divided into a number of fields - each with its own theories, terminology and professional history - they have in common the use of the scientific method to study and interpret human behavior.